IBM/aws-marketplace-automation/sterling-oms-eks-templates/README.md

    - The stack will begin to create the required resources.
 You can monitor the progress in the "Events" tab of the CloudFormation stack page.
    - Once the stack is created successfully, your Sterling OMS instance and supporting AWS resources will be provisioned.

+---

 ### Resources Created

-- **EC2 Instance**: An EC2 instance is created to host the Sterling OMS setup.
+- **EC2 Instance**: An EC2 instance to host the Sterling OMS setup.
 - **Security Group**: A security group allowing SSH (port 22) access to the EC2 instance.
-- **IAM Role**: An IAM role with policies for managing EC2, EKS, and other AWS services.
+- **IAM Role and Policies**: IAM roles and policies for managing EC2, EKS, RDS, and other AWS services.
 - **EKS Cluster**: An EKS cluster based on the specified cluster size (small, medium, large).
-- **RDS Instance**: A PostgreSQL database instance for Sterling OMS.
 - **EFS**: Amazon EFS for shared storage used by the OMS system.

+---

 ### Post-Deployment